Cloud Connector architecture evolution

 Summary

-This design doc covers architectural decisions and proposed changes to Cloud Connector’s technical foundations.
+This design doc covers architectural decisions and proposed changes aligned with the team’s technical vision.
 Refer to the official architecture documentation for an accurate description of the current status.

 Motivation